k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

-Note that you must set the task's retention period to *Do not retain* in order to load the tables directly to the target environment without saving them to Fabric when the data source is based on a connector.
+Note that you must set the task's retention period to *Do not retain*.
+This ensures that the tables are loaded directly to the target environment, without being saved to Fabric, when the data source is based on a connector.

 ### Customized Table Flows — Implementation Guidelines